Pure Natural Inflation Passes the ACT: Abstract

 \section{Abstract}

-Pure natural inflation is a compelling effectively single-field model of inflation stemming from a top-down approach to the acceleration mechanism.
-In this short letter we show that such model is compatible with the latest CMB constraints from the Atacama Cosmology Telescope.
+{ \ni Pure natural inflation is a compelling effectively single-field model of inflation stemming from a top-down approach to the acceleration mechanism.
+In this short letter we show that such model is compatible with the latest CMB constraints obtained from the Atacama Cosmology Telescope combined with baryon acoustic oscillation data from the Dark Energy Spectroscopic Instrument.
 Under both the instantaneous reheating hypothesis and standard assumptions for reheating, we rule in a non-trivial fraction of the parameter space.
-We apply our analysis also to a phenomenological extension of the model and chart its viable parameter space.
+We apply our analysis also to a phenomenological extension of the model and chart its viable parameter space. }